COGNITIVE SKILLS FOR CHILDREN

 Integrating research from over 100 scientific studies, Dr. Kenney has developed cognitive-motor movement and coaching strategies to engage attention, memory, self-control, cognitive flexibility, and self-regulation.
 Engaging her clients and their families as “cognitive scientists,” Dr. Lynne collaborates with children to help them build the executive function skills necessary to become the “best coaches” for their own brains.

-Friday, August 26, 2022, we will host an interactive 4-hour online CogniSuite™ Executive Function Skills Training 8 am - Noon PT.
+The on-demand Executive Function and Motor-Cognition Training launches on September 1, 2022.
 In this professional development workshop, we will review the scientific evidence regarding the impact of executive function skills on learning and behavior while we implement the CogniSuite™ cognitive skill building and cognitive-motor brain priming activities.

 ABOUT DR. LYNNE